CS-CLUB/elections-website/README.md

 the elections website that the Computer Science Club uses is Open Source.
-This provides election transparency as the source code for the elections website you see here is the same used each year for club elections, this makes it possible for anyone to contribute and audit the source code for security vulnerabilities or other issuesW such as bugs or vote biasing.
+This provides election transparency as the source code for the elections website you see here is the same used each year for club elections, this makes it possible for anyone to contribute and audit the source code for security vulnerabilities or other issues such as bugs or vote biasing.

 How You Can Contribute